bcgssystem/bcgt/README.md

  bcgt

 ！！！The token wallet will be formally open and downloaded in December 21, 2017.
 Pre-excavation of 19.35483870967742% (only 69.444 days for the official currency), the team reserved 1.2 Million bcgt, and the remaining 10.8 Million bcgt are all used for airdrop and project promotion.
-When the official currency is on line, "bcgt" can be swap to "Guardians" by 1:10.
+When the official currency is on line, "bcgt" can be swap to "Guardians" by 1:10. everyone can swap bcgt to guardians with in-wallet market,No operation of the team is required.
 After the official currency is launched, each mobile phone app requires 1000 Gusrdians to activate the mining function.！！！ The permine & token POW,can active at least (24Million*10)/1000=240,000 set of mobile phones (after 3 months when the official currency is launched ),nobody need to buy "guardians" from our team.
 Token Coin purse mining algorithm: sha256/Scrypt/quark/myr-Groestl/Qubit